 Market Sector Update

-- The Fund posted a strongly positive return for the quarter (before the effect of sales charges), although it slightly trailed its all-equities benchmark.
+- The Fund posted a slightly negative return in the quarter (before the effect of sales charges), underperforming its allequities benchmark.

 Risk Factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 The Fund may allocate from 0 to 100% of its assets between stocks, bonds and short-term instruments of issuers around the globe, as well as investments in precious metals and investments with exposure to various foreign securities.
 International investing involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 Fixed-income securities are subject to interest-rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
 Investing in high-income securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
 The Fund may focus its investments in certain regions or industries, thereby increasing its potential vulnerability to market volatility.
 The Fund may seek to hedge market risk on various securities, increase exposure to various markets, manage exposure to various foreign currencies, precious metals and various markets, and seek to hedge certain event risks on positions held by the Fund.
 Such hedging involves additional risks, as the fluctuations in the values of the derivatives may not correlate perfectly with the overall securities markets or with the underlying asset from which the derivative’s value is derived.
 Investing in commodities is generally considered speculative because of the significant potential for investment loss due to cyclical economic conditions, sudden political events, and adverse international monetary policies.
 Markets for commodities are likely to be volatile and the Fund may pay more to store and accurately value its commodity holdings than it does with the Fund’s other holdings.
 These and other risks are more fully described in the Fund's prospectus.
 Not all funds or fund classes may be offered at all broker / dealers.